Breda 30: Combat performance

 Low magazine capacity and frequent jamming made firing and reloading a slow and laborious process, resulting in the Breda 30 being a weapon only capable of laying down a diminutive amount of firepower and making it a very modest contributor to a firefight.
 When considering all of the gun's deficiencies, taken during combat when it was at its worst, the practical rate of fire of the Breda 30 could even have been comparable to a semi-automatic weapon's practical rate of fire, such as the M1 Garand.

-Although considerably flawed when compared to its contemporaries, the Breda 30 was still considered the deadliest weapon of the standard Italian infantryman's arsenal, since heavy machine guns were used at the company level and submachine guns such as Beretta Model 38 were very rare, and mostly issued to junior officers.
-The Breda 30 along with the Carcano rifle made up the backbone of the Italian infantry squad armament during the Second World War.
-Field reports on the weapon were of mixed nature: the Breda's very low rate of fire often resulted in a turning of the tide during a firefight against Italian soldiers; however, the Breda 30, in most occasions, was the fastest and most helpful weapon available.
+Although considerably flawed when compared to its contemporaries, the Breda 30 was still considered the deadliest weapon of the standard Italian infantryman's arsenal, since heavy machine guns were used at the company level and submachine guns such as the Beretta Model 38 were very rare and mostly issued to junior officers.
+The Breda 30, along with the Carcano rifle, made up the backbone of the Italian infantry squad armament during the Second World War.
+Field reports on the weapon were of mixed nature: the Breda's very low rate of fire often resulted in a turning of the tide during a firefight against Italian soldiers; however, the Breda 30, on most occasions, was the fastest and most helpful weapon available.
 The Italian Army attempted to counter the Breda's defects by stressing the importance of the loader's role: every soldier was trained to be a Breda 30 loader and taught how to rapidly feed one ammunition strip after another (this was not always possible, as with Breda 30s mounted on motorcycles).
 Careful polishing was also carried out frequently with extra attention being paid to the Breda's lubrication system and ammunition availability.